GriffinPlus/docker-strongswan/README.md

 Determines the DNS servers name resolution requests are forwarded to, if `USE_DOCKER_DNS` is `false`.

 Default Value: `8.8.8.8, 8.8.4.4, 2001:4860:4860::8888, 2001:4860:4860::8844` (Google Public DNS)

+#### PROTECT_CLIENTS_FROM_INTERNET

+Determines whether VPN clients can be accessed from the public internet, i.e. whether new connections can be established from the public internet.
+Connections that are initiated by VPN clients are not effected.
+This setting only takes effect, if [CLIENT_SUBNET_IPV6](#client-subnet-ipv6) specifies a subnet in the GUA range.

+- `true`, `1` => VPN clients are protected, i.e. they cannot be accessed from the public internet.
+- `false`, `0` => VPN clients are not protected, i.e. they can be accessed from the public internet.

+Default Value: `True`

 #### STARTUP_VERBOSITY